mydatamyconsent/dotnet-sdk/docs/DocumentsApi.md

 <a name="issuedocument"></a>
 # **IssueDocument**
-> bool IssueDocument (DocumentIssueRequest documentIssueRequest)
+> IssuedDocument IssueDocument (DocumentIssueRequest documentIssueRequest)

 Issue a new document.